-EEOC mediations and lawsuits often end in settlement of claims for employment discrimination in Dallas and Fort Worth, including wrongful termination.
+EEOC mediations and lawsuits often end in settlement of claims for employment discrimination in Texas, including wrongful termination.
 An important question for many employees filing employment discrimination claims with the EEOC is what they can expect in a settlement.
 Many employment discrimination complaints filed with the EEOC in Dallas settle either in mediation with the EEOC or after filing a lawsuit but before trial.
 Settlements at these two stages happen at critically different stages of an employment discrimination claim so their settlement values are, collectively, different.
 We will discuss the average EEOC mediation or lawsuit settlement averages separately due to this important difference.

-It is important to understand that employment discrimination claims are extremely fact specific and average values may have absolutely no relevance to a particular claim.
+It is important to understand that employment discrimination claims are specific and average values may have absolutely no relevance to a particular claim.
 Many factors affect a specific EEOC complaint or employment discrimination lawsuit, including: the type of discrimination claim; the strength of facts in the employee’s favor; strength of facts in the employer’s favor; whether the employee has an employment lawyer; whether the employer has an attorney; the employer’s desire to resolve the lawsuit; the employee’s desired result; and the employer’s explanation for the alleged discriminatory acts.
 A particular EEOC complaint may be worth very little money based upon these factors or may be worth many times the average ranges.

 Financial factors affecting the range of an EEOC mediation or lawsuit settlement of employment discrimination claims in Texas